ashishjuyal/learning-git/labs/basics/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 You can see the new `index.html` file is untracked.
-Untracked basically means that Git sees a file you didn’t have in the previous snapshot (commit), and which hasn’t yet been staged.
+Untracked basically means that Git sees a file you didn't have in the previous snapshot (commit), and which hasn't yet been staged.

 > Files in your Git repository folder can be in one of 2 states:
  - Tracked - files that Git knows about and are added to the repository